michaelmosmann/silk/userguide/intro.md

 ### _Session_ Or _Request_ Scopes (and others)
 All the `Scope`s shipped with Silk are contained in the `Scoped` utility class and can be used like that.
-You'll not find the very common _REQUEST_ and _SESSION_ scopes since such scopes are directly dependent on the servlet container and frontend framework used.
+You'll not find the very common _REQUEST_ and _SESSION_ scopes since such scopes are directly dependent on the servlet container and fronted framework used.
 This is not a problem at all since it is very simple to write such scopes yourself in several lines of code.

 Silk is much easier to extend with new scopes than other DI frameworks through clear separation of concerns.